 Companies don’t know why their customers are their customers, odds are good that they don’t know why their employees are their employees either.Simon Sinek, Start with Why

 The key idea that Sinek brings forward is called The Golden Circle, which looks at the Why, as the origin of How, then What.
 Whereas modern management would apparently concentrate more on the what, the reality is that people are attracted by why companies proceed a certain product, develop a certain brand, propose a certain job.

 What’s good about Sinek’s book, is that it ties in the entire value chain of relationship between customer, workers, decision makers.
 The purpose becomes then really a connector for everything, provided it is perceived was authentic.

 This can only work if Trust is built within the organization as a key consistency enabler.
 By building trust and enabling a communication that nurtures the purpose, we are really able to promote the best results.
 A culture of achievement and prosperity that extends to all the stakeholders of the company.

 Despite seeming simplistic, the ideas of Sinek become foundational for purpose-led companies.
 The many examples provided in his book are already there to talk to us.
 But we don’t need to necessarily check the big enterprise to find results of this drive based on purpose.
-Also at individual level, successful artists for example do all share a sense of belonging to their inner why.
+Also at the individual level, successful artists, for example, do all share a sense of belonging to their inner why.

 This reading (which I’ve now just finished for the second time), has been so important that I’ve decided to deliver a copy of the book to each of my team members a few months back.